Sony TR-65

 The Sony TR-65 went on sale in August 1958 as the direct successor to the highly successful and by then world famous TR-63.
 Anybody who has looked into early Sony radios knows that the TR-63 was marketed in 1957 as the world's first "pocketable" radio and that it is recognized as the first Sony transistor radio to be officially exported to the United States.
 But more on the TR-63 in a future entry.
 Here we want to focus on the little beauty shown above...

 One sad piece of history leads many collectors to unwittingly misinterpret or underestimate the charm of the TR-65.
-That is, many have only heard of the model when compared to the cheap clone another maker produced later and in larger numbers.
-I can't say for sure if the story in a Sony retrospective refers specifically to the "Orion OTR-6A", but it does state that the company was furious about having the TR-65 design stolen, they sued, won the case and received reparations in the form of a fine paid by the other maker.
-This story may reveal one more reason Sony stopped marketing the TR-65 so quickly.
-To a maker highly concerned about brand identity, it may have been preferable to drop the model and distance themselves from the cheap look-alike as fast as they could.
+That is, many have only heard of the model when compared to the cheap clone that later appeared in large numbers.
+A story in a period Sony newsletter for employees refers specifically to the "Orion OTR-6A" as the culprit, and goes on to relate the tale of how a furious Sony sued for design rights infringement, won the case and received reparations a few years later.
+This story may reveal one more reason why Sony stopped marketing the TR-65 so quickly.
+To a maker highly concerned about brand identity, it would surely be preferable to drop the model and distance themselves from the cheap look-alike as fast as they could.
 Besides, by the time these events transpired the TR-610 and TR-86 were on the market and Sony was coming out with other new models at a rapid pace.
 Now, anybody who has had the pleasure of seeing both the Sony TR-65 and the Orion in person knows that there is no comparison in terms of overall quality and flair.
 Willfully paraphrasing my own words from a letter to a good friend and fellow collector a while back, "To hold the two radios in the hand is a completely different experience.
 Where the Orion looks and feels kinda light and cheap, the TR-65 weighs heavy and the quality exuded by its cabinet and fittings leaps forth immediately.
 On an overall WOW scale up to 10, I'd give the Orion a 1.0 and the TR-65 a 9.5."
 It's like comparing a genuine Ferrari 250 SWB to an old VW Beetle chassis onto which some high school student has slapped a curvy fiberglass aftermarket body!

 70 mm x 112 mm x 32 mm (2-3/4" x 4"-3/8 x 1-1/4")